On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

-\begin{rem} When $\C$ is strongly causal, the quotient is a possibly non-Hausdorff manifold of the same dimension, see \cite[Prop.
-2.1]{Low1989} (or \cite[Prop.
-4.3]{HS25}).
-Notice that non-Hausdorffness arises easily.
-Indeed, this happens in the space of (Riemannian) geodesics for $\R^2\setminus\{0\}$ and this is transmited to the space of cone geodesics in $\R^1_1\times (\R^2\setminus\{0\})$ (an open subset of Lorentz-Minkowski $\LL^3$).
-Anyway the structures to be considered next make sense whenever $\C$ is a (possibly non-Hausdorff) manifold. \end{rem} As defined above, $\Sigma_{S}$ becomes also a convex bundle $\Sigma_{S}\rightarrow S$, however, a better insight for $\Ng$ appears regarding it as a quotient in the tangent bundle $T^*M$ as follows.
-In the Lorentz case, Low used the Legendre map (Def. \ref{d_LegendreLorentz}) to first consider $\C^\flat$ as a subset of $ T^*M$, second take quotients similar to those above and third regard $\Ng$ as a quotient of $\C^\flat$.
-Then, the standard {\em contact form} of $T^*M$ descend to $\Ng$ and it provides a primary tool linking the differential topology of $\mathcal{N}$ with the causal geometry of $M$ \cite{LowSurvey}.
+The Hilbert contact structure (see \S \ref{ssHilbert_form}) is preserved on $\C$ by the flows of $\mathcal{R},G$ and it can be induced on $\Ng$, whenever $\Ng$ is a manifold.
+Anyway, to provide a better insight, $\Ng$ will be regarded as a quotient in the cotangent bundle $T^*M$ by using the Legendre map (Def. \ref{d_LegendreLorentz}).
+Following Low \cite{LowSurvey} in the Lorentz case (or \cite[Sect.
+3.1]{HedickePhD} in the Lorentz-Finsler one), first consider $\C^*$ as a subset of $ T^*M\setminus\mathbf{0}$ (the $H_L$-energy level $E=0$), and then regard $\Ng$ as the quotient $\C^*/\mathcal{F^*}$ with $\mathcal{F^*}:=$ Span $\{\mathcal{R^\flat},G^\flat\}$ (which works specifically for $E=0$).
+Then, the standard {\em contact form} on $T^*M$ induces a contact form $\eta$ on $\Ng$ \cite[Prop.
+3.1.4]{HedickePhD}.
+This provides a tool which will link the differential topology of $\mathcal{N}$ with the causal geometry of $M$.

-Indeed, the points of the manifold can be recovered as submanifolds in $\Ng$, namely, for each $x \in M$, define the \emph{sky} $S_x \subset \mathcal{N}$ as: